 The Nimbus provisioning scripts are automatically propagated with the necessary team information, so there is no need for you to update or manipulate the script manually.

-You can now start a Test Call (available within Service Settings > "General" tab) to see if the bot is taking calls and routing them towards your new (service) team.
+You can now start a Test Call (also available within General Service Settings) to see if the bot is taking calls and routing them towards your new (service) team.
+Read the next steps below to configure your new service.